cphazen/dungeon-master-kit/Children-of-the-Village/Setting.md

 He built the Inn and works with the mayor and his wife to kidnap and torture the children into using dark magic.
 Wants to use the undead as an attraction for tourist.

-#### Manric Wilbrand
+#### Melric Wilbrand

 General Store Owner, horse voice, dry, direct

 Been there forever.
 Comes off poorly, and has issues with Ian and the mayor for trying to make him leave.
 They want a better face for the general store for tourist.

 He and his wife Lieza are into BDSM and have chains and whips.
-People are suspicious of him for the ocational screams from his house and for keeping to himself.
+People are suspicious of him for the occasional screams from his house and for keeping to himself.

 #### Serie Andoc